HL7/US-Core/source/pages/_includes/us-core-medicationrequest-intro.md

 **Each MedicationRequest must support:**

-1. the `reported` flag signaling that information is from a secondary source such as a patient.
+1. {: .note-to-balloters}the `reported` flag signaling that information is from a secondary source such as a patient.
-{: .note-to-balloters}

-1. the encounter
+1. {: .note-to-balloters}the encounter
-{: .note-to-balloters}

 1. the prescription *Sig*
 **Profile specific implementation guidance:**

 * See the [Medication List Guidance] section for guidance on accessing a patient medications including over the counter (OTC) medication and other substances taken for medical and recreational use.